Wings (1990 TV series)

-Wings is an American sitcom television series that ran for eight seasons on NBC from April 19, 1990, to May 21, 1997 for a total of 172 episodes.
+Wings is an American television sitcom that ran for eight seasons on NBC from April 19, 1990, to May 21, 1997, for a total of 172 episodes.

-The show is set at the fictional "Tom Nevers Field" airport, a small two-airline airport in Nantucket, Massachusetts (not to be confused with the actual Nantucket Memorial Airport), where the Hackett brothers operate Sandpiper Air, their single-plane airline.
+The show is set at the fictional "Tom Nevers Field" airport, a small two-airline airport in Nantucket, Massachusetts (not to be confused with the actual Nantucket Memorial Airport), where brothers and pilots Joe and Brian Hackett operate Sandpiper Air, a single-plane airline.
 The majority of the episodes are set in the airport.

-Tim Daly and Steven Weber starred as brothers and pilots, Joe and Brian Hackett.
-Crystal Bernard played Helen, their friend since childhood and later Joe's love interest and wife, who ran the lunch counter at the airport but dreamed of becoming a concert cellist.
-David Schramm played Roy Biggins, who ran a competing airline called Aeromass.
-Rebecca Schull played Fay, Joe and Brian's employee at Sandpiper Air.
-Thomas Haden Church portrayed the mechanic Lowell in the first six seasons, Tony Shalhoub was taxi driver Antonio from season 3 onwards, and Farrah Forke was Brian's love interest, Alex, during seasons 4 and 5.
-Amy Yasbeck played Helen's sister, Casey, from season 6 through to the show's end in Season 8.
-Brian Haley briefly played the mechanic Budd, Lowell's replacement, in Season 7.
+Tim Daly and Steven Weber star as Joe and Brian.
+Crystal Bernard plays Helen, their friend since childhood and later Joe's love interest and wife, who runs the airport's lunch counter but dreams of becoming a concert cellist.
+David Schramm plays Roy Biggins, who runs a competing airline, Aeromass.
+Rebecca Schull plays Fay, Joe and Brian's employee at Sandpiper Air.
+Thomas Haden Church portrayed the mechanic Lowell in the first six seasons, Tony Shalhoub was taxi driver Antonio from season 3 onward, and Farrah Forke was Brian's love interest, Alex, during seasons 4 and 5.
+Amy Yasbeck played Helen's sister, Casey, from season 6 through the show's end in season 8.
+Brian Haley briefly played the mechanic Budd, Lowell's replacement, in season 7.

+The show serves as the second spin-off of the sitcom Cheers.
 Wings was created and produced by Cheers veterans David Angell, Peter Casey, and David Lee.
-The trio later created the sitcom Frasier, which was a spin-off of Cheers.
-The series exists in the same fictional universe as Cheers and Frasier and characters from Cheers occasionally made special guest appearances on Wings.
-All three series were produced by Paramount Network Television.
+The trio later created the sitcom Frasier, which was also a spin-off of Cheers.
+Wings exists in the same fictional universe as Cheers, and many characters from Cheers occasionally make special guest appearances on Wings.
+The series was produced by Grub Street Productions, in association with Paramount Network Television.

 Synopsis

-Two brothers, Joe and Brian Hackett, own Sandpiper Air, a small single-plane airline company on Nantucket Island.
-Their childhood friend, beautiful Helen Chappel, runs the lunch counter inside the airport.
-She has always been in love with Joe, the older brother.
-Helen's dream is to play the cello in an orchestra and attends auditions when not sandwich-making.
+Brothers Joe and Brian Hackett own Sandpiper Air, a small single-plane airline on Nantucket Island.
+Their childhood friend, the beautiful Helen Chappel, runs the airport’s lunch counter.
+She has always been in love with elder brother Joe.
+Helen's dream is to play the cello in an orchestra and she attends auditions when not making sandwiches.
 Roy Biggins, the brothers' unscrupulous business rival, runs Aeromass, a larger airline in the same airport.
 Lowell Mather is the dimwitted airport mechanic, who maintains the planes for both Aeromass and Sandpiper.
-They are joined by an Italian immigrant, Antonio Scarpacci, who operates a taxi service.
-Fay Cochran, a sweet but scatterbrained widow, runs the Sandpiper ticket counter.
-Later in the series, Helen's snobbish older sister Casey moves to the island, and becomes the unwitting object of Antonio's affections and later gets romantically involved with and becomes roommates with Brian.
+They are joined by an Italian immigrant, Antonio Scarpacci, who operates a taxi service and Fay Cochran, a sweet but scatterbrained widow who runs the Sandpiper ticket counter.
+Later in the series, Helen's snobbish older sister Casey moves to the island and becomes the unwitting object of Antonio's affections.
+She later becomes romantically involved with, and roommates with, Brian.

 Cast and characters

 Cast changes

 Tim Daly, Steven Weber, Crystal Bernard, David Schramm, and Rebecca Schull starred in all eight seasons.
-With a few exceptions, the cast stayed mostly consistent for the show's run:
+With a few exceptions, the cast was mostly consistent for the show's run: